michalkonecny/aern2/aern2-mp/README.md

 The type `MPBall` has instances of both [mixed-types-num](https://hackage.haskell.org/package/mixed-types-num) type classes such as `CanAdd`, `CanSqrt` as well as with traditional Prelude type classes such as `Ord`, `Num` and `Floating`.
 The type `Dyadic` also has an appropriate subset of such instances.

+Package [aern2-real](../aern2-real/README.md) provides an arithmetic of exact real numbers as converging lazy sequences of `MPBall`s of increasing precision.
+Exact real numbers offer additional convenience and readability to validated numeric programming.

 ### Examples

-First, let us test interval arithmetic with Prelude operations:
+First, let us test interval arithmetic with **Prelude** operations:

     $ stack ghci aern2-mp:lib --no-load --ghci-options AERN2.MP
     *AERN2.MP> import Prelude